boxboat/training-labs/labs-04b.md

 additional data to objects in docker, which you can then query later.
 They can be very useful for scripting, e.g. identifying images that can be automatically purged.

+Can you explain why the golang-ver label is undefined but the image still built correctly?
+See if you can fix this.

 Can you explain what's happening in the format string above?
 If you have extra time, try to output different fields from the inspect output using the format